 Year 1: Independence, Social and Study Strategies

 The curriculum has components which further the understanding of ASD, its impacts, and strengths.
 It also helps students to develop independence and self-advocacy, while navigating different levels of relationships at college.

 The curriculum for this year focuses primarily on reframing the students’ view of ASD and seeing the truly positive qualities that often get lost among the difficulties.
 In addition, students focus on the unwritten social rules and develop tools for how to manage these rules that are so difficult to navigate.

 Year 3: Turning Skills and Strengths into Careers

-The curriculum for this year builds on the newly developed view of the students’ individual strengths and builds on developing an understanding of how these strengths can work best in the school and work environment.
-In addition, students learn to recognize strengths in others to best navigate how to build effective teams.
-Student then explore major choices, work experience, job shadowing, internships, mock interviews and resume building as tools to better prepare themselves for the work force.
+The curriculum for this year builds on the newly enriched view of the individual’s strengths and amplifies an understanding of how these strengths can work best in the school and work environment.

 Year 4: Developing Workplace Skills

-The focus of this year is to build on all the pieces of the career puzzle.
-Getting students to recognize all the parts that work together to make them marketable is vital.
-The focus of this year is real work experience through job shadowing, supervised internships, volunteer experience, career fairs, major internships, etc. All while providing the very direct and structured feedback needed to develop good soft skills for the work place.
+The focus this year is to build on all aspects of the career puzzle.
+It is vital to help students polish the facets that make them marketable.
+The focus of this year is real work experience through job shadowing, internships, volunteer experience, career fairs, etc. while providing the very direct and structured feedback needed to develop good soft skills for the workplace.